-The aircraft completed its first flight – 5-hours and 16-minute – taking off from Paine Field in Everett, Washington and landing at Seattle’s Boeing Field.
+The aircraft completed its first flight – 5-hours and 16-minutes – taking off from Paine Field in Everett, Washington and landing at Seattle’s Boeing Field.

 The flight was a part of the aircraft’s comprehensive flight-test program for scheduled certification and delivery in mid-2014.